sigasi/sigasi_insights/manual/tools.md

 If you have a simulator or lint tool installed, you can use this for two
 purposes:

-1.  [/manual/tools#Save Time Compilation]: Compile and
+1.  [/manual/tools#Save-time Compilation]: Compile and
     check your files each time you save.
 Any errors or warnings will show up in the file, on the line number of the problrem
 2.  [/manual/tools#Launch Simulator]: Start the